 Mature age workers bring a wealth of skills and experience to the workplace.
 Their unique attributes can be highly valuable for employers, and it’s important to recognise and appreciate the contributions they can make.
 Here are some of the skills and experiences mature age workers typically bring to the table:

-The reliability and work ethic of mature age workers
+The reliability and work ethic of older workers in the workplace

 The contributions of mature age workers to a positive work culture